Language in Denmark

 Importance of Communicating in Danish

-When expand business and services to Denmark, it is always a good idea to use translation services to communicate with Danish buyers.
+When expanding business and services to Denmark, it is always a good idea to use translation services to communicate with Danish buyers.
 A few reasons companies choose Denmark as a priority target market when expanding in Europe:

 - Danish consumers are fast adopters

 - Products successful in Denmark will likely succeed in other European countries

 - Translations are recommended but not a must.
 Flexible language requirements: some documents may be registered in English